 I recently encountered this topic in a Forbes Leadership article – How Agile Working Has Impacted Our Workspace.

 Although there were elements of the article that seemed beyond my work situation, I was intrigued by a…Read More

 CNE had the great fortune to meet at our Executive Director, Cristine Nardi’s, beautiful farmhouse in Nelson County for our staff retreat.

 Flanked by rolling hills, wildflower meadows, rambling trees, and a couple of red…Read More

 Enough.
 I’ve had enough.
-Of the tragedy and heartache all around me, the deep injustice, the systemic prejudice, the terrorism here and abroad, the senseless violence, the grief and…Read More
+Of the tragedy and heartache all around me, the deep injustice, the systemic prejudice, the terrorism here and abroad, the senseless violence, the grief and suffering of the families who’ve lost their precious loved…Read More